qinxinLiu/Google-Play-Store-Analysis/README.md

 Obtain the number of apps in each category as well as the unique app categories.

--- There are 9636 apps and 33 categories in total.
+-- There are `9636` apps and `33` categories in total.
 Family, Game, Tools, Medical, and Business categories have the largest number of apps.

 - **Top-Rated Free Apps**

 Determine the top-rated free apps.

 -- The there top-rated free apps are Hojiboy TojBoyev Life Hacks, American Girls Mobile Numbers, Awake Dating and Spine.
-Most of them come from COMICS and DATING categories.
+Most of them come from `COMICS` and `DATING` categories.

 - **Most Reviewed Apps**

 Identify the apps that have received the most reviews.

--- The most reviewed app is GollerCepte Live Score from SPORTS category followed by Ad Block REMOVERS from TOOLS category.
+-- The most reviewed app is GollerCepte Live Score from `SPORTS` category followed by Ad Block REMOVERS from TOOLS category.

--- Most of the other apps with many reviews are  are from SPORTS and SHOPPING categories
+-- Most of the other apps with many reviews are  are from `SPORTS` and `SHOPPING` categories

 - **Average Rating by Category**

 Determine the average rating for every category of apps.

--- The category has the highest average rating is EVENTS
+-- The category has the highest average rating is `EVENTS`

 - **Top Categories with the Most Installs**

 Determine which app categories have received the most installs overall.

--- Top 5 categories with the most installs are FAMILY, GAME, TOOLS, MEDICAL, PRODUCTIVITY
+-- Top 5 categories with the most installs are `FAMILY`, `GAME`, `TOOLS`, `MEDICAL`, `PRODUCTIVITY`

 - **Average Sentiment Polarity by App Category**